What Is GHB?

 - OR -

-GHB is dangerous enough on its own but can quickly become fatal if mixed with other depressants, including alcohol, benzodiazepines, opioids, and barbiturates.
-Taken together, functions the CNS is responsible for (such as breathing and heart rate) are slowed to the point they may stop altogether.
+GHB is dangerous enough on its own but can quickly become fatal if mixed with other Depressants, including alcohol, Benzodiazepines, Opioids, and Barbiturates.
+When these types of substances are taken together, functions the CNS is responsible for (such as breathing and heart rate) are slowed to the point that they may stop altogether.

-Yet, there are signs to be on the lookout for if you think someone is under the effects of GHB and other substances.
+There are signs to be on the lookout for if you think someone is under the effects of GHB and other substances.
 Alcohol and GHB can make someone feel sick, leading to nausea and vomiting.
 They may act uncharacteristically sluggish or confused.
 If they are hallucinating, they may not be able to respond properly or even walk.
-If the individual passes out or their breathing becomes erratic, seek immediate medical attention.
+If the individual passes out, or if their breathing becomes erratic, seek immediate medical attention.

 GHB Abuse Statistics

-Since 1990, there have only been 72 deaths directly linked to GHB, though experts believe the number is likely much higher.
+Since 1990, there have only been 72 deaths directly linked to GHB.
+Experts believe the actual number is likely much higher.

 Yes, it is possible to become addicted to GHB.
-When taken repeatedly at low doses, a person can develop a tolerance to the effects of the drug.
+When users take the drug repeatedly at low doses, they can develop a tolerance to its effects.
 This means they’ll need to take more and more of the drug to get the same effects.